LaserFR/LaserFR/README.md

 ## 1. Introduction

 This is the official implementation code for the paper "The Invisible Polyjuice Potion: An Effective Physical Adversarial Attack Against Face Recognition."

-We aim to perform adversarial attacks on face recognition systems using an infrared diode embedded in the middle of glasses.
-First, we select the most likely pairs through filters and then use attack simulation to find the precise pairs and laser current.
-This guides the real-world attack to achieve a high success rate within a reasonable time.
+Our work involves modeling physical infrared lasers and using simulation results to guide physical attacks.
+The structure of our project mirrors that of the paper, where a Python script corresponds to a section.
+This approach facilitates step-by-step verification of our methodology and results.

+Additionally, we provide a main Python file (main.py) that integrates all sections into a cohesive framework.
+This file allows the complete execution of a desired attack scenario against the FR models under study.

 ## 2. Table of Contents